 “I just don’t feel comfortable.”

-If not, good luck and Godspeed with your own opinions and philosophies and endless search for presentation excellence located somewhere else.
+If you so choose, good luck and Godspeed with your own opinions and philosophies and endless search for presentation excellence located somewhere else.
 Let 1,000 presentation flowers bloom!

-But if you elect to draw upon the best that the Presentation Masters have to offer . . . then I extend congratulations as you step onto the path toward the Power Zone, toward that rarefied world of especially powerful presenters.
+But if you elect to draw upon the best that the Presentation Masters have to offer . . . then I extend congratulations as you step onto the path toward the Power Zone, toward that rarefied world of especially powerful presenters where personal competitive advantage is yours.

 There are two pernicious myths regarding business presentations out there that refuse to be swatted down.
 Well, probably more than two, but two big myths that persistently burden folks.